arkwright/vim-whiplash/README.md

 command.
 This is equivalent to calling `:cd ~/projects/yourproject`, as one would do to change the working directory back in the pre-Whiplash days, when steam-power was still a disruptive innovation.

+## Protips

+### Project Name Tab-Autocompletion

+The `Whiplash` invocation command supports tab-autocompletion of project names.
+It will complete partially-entered project names if a matching project is found in the directory specified by `g:WhiplashProjectsDir`.